Thai Real Estate As An Investment | SunwayEstates

 logo

-You might not be buying your property purely for investment - but whether you are looking for primary residence, for holiday home, for a place for your kid to live while they are going to university, for a place to retire - investment appeal is always a part of consideration.
-Thailand’s real estate is and remains an attractive investment - however you don’t have to take our word for it.
+You might not be buying your property purely for investment - but whether you are looking for a primary residence, for holiday home, a place for your kid to live while they are going to university, or a place to retire - investment appeal is always a part of consideration.
+Thailand’s real estate is and remains an attractive investment - however, you don’t have to take our word for it.
 Let’s go through the basics.

 Price levels